-Further, the SC 14-C2 Consortium negotiated with a potential farmee for the drilling of these potential drilling targets, in exchange for a majority share and Operatorship of SC 14-C2.
+The SC 14C2 Consortium, led by operator Philodrill Corp., negotiated with a potential farmee for the drilling of potential drilling targets, in exchange for a majority share and Operatorship of SC 14C2.
 This farm-in is subject to the approval of the Department of Energy (DOE).

-While the Consortium awaited the farmee's completion of the farm-in documentation, Philodrill continued to do in-house G&G work over at the West Linapacan area at the interim.
+While the consortium awaited the farmee's completion of the farm-in documentation, Philodrill continued to do in-house G&G work over at the West Linapacan area at the interim.
 For compliance, a "Transition Work Program and Budget, covering November 2020 to March 2021 was submitted to the DOE in November 2020 and was approved.